We recommend that the tires, including the spare tire, if the vehicle has one,

 Tire and Loading Information label after the tires have been rotated.
 See Tire Pressure and Vehicle Load Limits .
 Reset the Tire Pressure Monitor System.
 See Tire Pressure Monitor Operation .
 Check that all wheel nuts are properly tightened.
 See “Wheel Nut Torque” under

 Capacities and Specifications .
-WARNING In an emergency, a cloth or a paper towel can be used; however, use a scraper
+In an emergency, a cloth or a paper towel can be used; however, use a scraper

 or wire brush later to remove all rust or dirt.
 Lightly coat the center of the wheel hub with wheel bearing grease after a wheel